PuruVJ/puruvjdev3/src/blog/golang-as-javascripter.md

 Notice all these `json:` tags in the definitions.
 These were added by the extension, not me.
 I struggled to add these myself for some time, but it didn't work, cuz I was adding spaces here and there, but you aren't supposed to add those.
 So I put the cursor in the struct definition, right click -> Add tags to struct field.
 It added these tags and the code worked finally.

 There's a lot more this extension does.
-It's extremely well crafted, so much so that after you go back to a TypeScript project after this, you actually start feeling homesick(extensionsick?) for this extension.
+It's extremely well crafted, so much so that after you go back to a TypeScript project after this, you actually start feeling homesick for this extension(extensionsick?).
 And that's saying a lot, cuz TypeScript tools in VSCode is on a **godly** level.

 ## No .map .filter .every 😭